jagprog5/keyvalue/README.md

 # also, remember to get cron to run the duckdns script:
 */20 * * * * /path/to/duck.sh >/dev/null 2>&1 # script handles writing logs
 # renewing the certificate is already done in the certbot container entrypoint

+# finally, wrap the entire setup in systemd as recommended here:
+# move the .service appropriately and:
+systemctl enable keyvalue-app.service
+systemctl start keyvalue-app.service

 ```